How to take on Mega Blastoise in Pokémon Go

 Electivire

-The Gen IV evolution of Electabuzz, Electavire is a great choice for this Raid.
+The Sinnoh Stone evolution of Electabuzz, Electavire is a great choice for this Raid.
 As a pure Electric type, it brings no relevant weaknesses to the fight and resists Mega Blastoise's Flash Cannon.
-While it requires a Sinnoh Stone to evolve, Electabuzz has been in the game since day one, and the addition of its baby form, Elekid means most players have more than enough Candy to evolve and power up at least a couple Electivire.
+Electabuzz has been in the game since day one, and the addition of its baby form, Elekid meant most players had more than enough Candy to evolve and power up at least a couple Electivire even before it got the Community Day treatment.
 Thunder Shock and Wild Charge is the moveset you'll want for this Mega Raid.

-Raikou

-The Electric type Legendary Beast of Johto, Raikou has seen widespread availability in Pokémon Go.
-It's been in Raids, as a Research Breakthrough Reward, and even as a Shadow Pokémon, so most players have at least one powered up.
-As a pure electric type, it has no weaknesses Mega Blastoise can exploit and resists Flash Cannon.
-Thundershock and Wild Charge are the moves you'll want your Raikou to know for this fight.

-The final evolution of the Gen I Magnemite, Magnezone is an Electric and Steel type.
-Although it requires a Sinnoh Stone to evolve, most players have plenty of Candy for evolving and powering it up.
+The final evolution of the Gen I Magnemite, Magnezone is an Electric and Steel type that performs great in this fight.
+Although it requires a Magnetic Lure Module to evolve, most players have plenty of Candy for evolving and powering it up.
 It resists all of Mega Blastoise's attacks save for Bite, which it takes normal damage from.
 You'll want your Magenezone to know Spark and Wild Charge for this Mega Raid.

+Raikou

+One of the Legendary Beasts of Johto, Raikou is a fantastic counter for Mega Blastoise.
+Virtually every active player has had the chance to catch it, as it's been in Raids many times, a Research Breakthrough Reward, and even a Shadow Pokémon.
+As a pure electric type, it has no weaknesses Mega Blastoise can exploit and resists Steel type damage.
+Volt Switch and Wild Charge are the moves you'll want your Raikou to know for this fight.

+One of the Legendary Birds of Kanto, Zapdos is an excellent counter for Mega Blastoise.
+It has been available so many times that there is no good reason why a player participating in a Mega Raid wouldn't have at least one.
+Because of its flying type, it takes double damage from Ice Beam, but it resists Flash Cannon.
+If you're including Zapdos in your Raid team, Thunder Shock and Thunderbolt are the moves you'll want.

 Roserade

-The Grass and Poison type Gen IV Roserade makes for a great counter to all but an Ice Beam Mega Blastoise.
-It takes double damage from Ice type moves and half damage from Water types.
-It's another one that requires a Sinnoh Stone to evolve but Roselia are fairly common and it even has a baby form, so many players have the Candy necessary to power it up.
+Gen IV's Roserade makes for a great counter to Mega Blastoise.
+As a Grass and Poison type, it takes increased damage from Ice type moves, but reduced damage from Water type moves.
+It's another Pokémon that requires a Sinnoh Stone to evolve but Roselia are fairly common and it even has a baby form, so many players have the Candy necessary to power it up.
 Razor Leaf and Grass Knot are the best moveset for this fight.

-Originally found in the Sinnoh region of Gen IV, Luxray is an Electric type that works well in this fight.
-It has no weaknesses for Mega Blastoise to exploit and resists Flash Cannon.
-However, it requires a total 125 candy to evolve from its baseform, Shinx, which isn't super common.
-Still, if you have one powered up, Spark and Wild Charge is the moveset you're looking for.

-The Legendary Electric and Flying type of Gen I, Zapdos has been available so many times that there is no good reason why a player participating in a Mega Raid wouldn't have at least one.
-Because of its flying type, it takes double damage from Ice Beam, but it resists Flash Cannon.
-If you're including Zapdos in your Raid team, Thunder Shock and Thunderbolt are the moves you'll want.

 Back ups?